-Being aware of car insurance fraud will ensure that your insurance stays valid and keeps you safer when you're out and about on the roads.
-We've shed some light on the most common scams to keep an eye out for and how to avoid committing car insurance fraud.
+To help you understand insurance fraud, we’ve shed some light on the most common scams to look out for and how to avoid committing or becoming a victim of car insurance fraud.

 Common types of insurance fraud

 Did you know that falsifying information, like not telling your insurer that you’ve modified your car or that your circumstances have changed, is classified as car insurance fraud?

 The Association of British Insurers (ABI) reported that a new scam was uncovered every 5 minutes with over 300 fraudulent claims uncovered every day.

 There are a number of different ways in which you can get caught up in car insurance fraud by being dishonest on your policy application.